jes/meshmill/README.md

 ![Screenshot](img/screenshot.png)

 Meshmill is open source 3D CAM software for Linux.
+It turns STL models into G-code for CNC machines.

 ***This is beta-quality software.
 Use it at your own peril.***

-It aims to focus on:
+You can [Download the latest AppImage](https://github.com/jes/meshmill/releases) to get started.
+Currently it is only available for x86_64.

+Meshmill focuses on:

  * ease of installation
  * ease of use